orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Incremental Find

-You can start an incremental search by pressing `Ctrl+Alt+F` (`^⌘F` on Mac OSX |
-`M-^F` in curses).
-Incremental search searches the buffer as you type.
-Only the "Match Case" option is recognized.
+Start an incremental search by pressing `Ctrl+Alt+F` (`^⌘F` on Mac OSX | `M-^F` in curses).
+Incremental search searches the buffer as you type, but only recognizes the "Match Case" find option.
 Pressing `Esc` (`⎋` | `Esc`) stops the search.

 ## Source Code Editing

-Textadept would not be a programmer's editor without some features for editing source code.
-Textadept understands the syntax and structure of more than 80 different programming languages and recognizes hundreds of file types.
-It uses this knowledge to make viewing and editing code faster and easier.
+Being a programmer's editor, Textadept excels at editing source code.
+It understands the syntax and structure of more than 80 different programming languages and recognizes hundreds of file types.
+Textadept uses this knowledge to make viewing and editing code faster and easier.

 ### Lexers

-When you open a file, chances are that Textadept will identify the programming language associated with that file and set a "lexer" to highlight syntactic elements of the code.
-You can set or change the lexer manually by pressing `Ctrl+Shift+L` (`⌘⇧L` on Mac OSX | `M-S-L` in curses) and selecting a lexer from the list.
-You can customize how Textadept recognizes files in your [file type preferences][].
+Upon opening a file, Textadept attempts to identify the programming language associated with it and set a "lexer" to highlight syntactic elements of the code.
+Pressing `Ctrl+Shift+L` (`⌘⇧L` on Mac OSX | `M-S-L` in curses) and selecting a lexer from the list manually sets the lexer instead.
+Your [file type preferences][] customize how Textadept recognizes files.

-Lexers can sometimes lose track of their context while you are editing and highlight syntax incorrectly.
+Occasionally while you edit, lexers may lose track of their context and highlight syntax incorrectly.
 Pressing `F5` triggers a full redraw.

 [file type preferences]: 08_Preferences.html#File.Types

 ### Code Folding

-Some lexers support "code folding", where blocks of code can be temporarily hidden, making viewing easier.
-Fold points are denoted by arrows in the margin to the left of the code.
+Some lexers support "code folding", the act of temporarily hiding blocks of code in order to make viewing easier.
+Arrows in the margin to the left of the code denote fold points.
 Clicking on one toggles the folding for that block of code.
-You can also press `Ctrl+*` (`⌘*` on Mac OSX | `M-*` in curses) to toggle the fold point on the current line.
+Pressing `Ctrl+*` (`⌘*` on Mac OSX | `M-*` in curses) also toggles the fold point on the current line.

 ![Folding](images/folding.png)

 ### Word Highlight

-All occurrences of a given word are highlighted by putting the caret over the word and pressing `Ctrl+Alt+Shift+H` (`⌘⇧H` on Mac OSX | N/A in curses).
-This is useful to show occurrences of a variable name, but is not limited to source code.
+To highlight all occurrences of a given word, such as a variable name, put the caret over the word and press `Ctrl+Alt+Shift+H` (`⌘⇧H` on Mac OSX | N/A in curses).
+This feature also works for plain text.

 ![Word Highlight](images/wordhighlight.png)

 ### Adeptsense

 Textadept has the capability to autocomplete symbols for programming languages and display API documentation.
-Symbol completion is available by pressing `Ctrl+Space` (`⌥⎋` on Mac OSX | `^Space` in curses).
-Documentation for symbols is available with `Ctrl+H` (`^H` | `M-H` or `M-S-H`).
+Pressing `Ctrl+Space` (`⌥⎋` on Mac OSX | `^Space` in curses) completes the current symbol and `Ctrl+H` (`^H` | `M-H` or `M-S-H`) shows any known documentation on the current symbol.
 Note: In order for this feature to work, the language you are working with must have an [Adeptsense][] defined.
 [Language-specific modules][] usually [define Adeptsenses][].
 All of the [official][] Textadept language-specific modules have Adeptsenses.